New Student Immigration Information

 Provincial Attestation Letter (PAL)

-In 2024, the Government of Canada implemented changes that affect the study permit application process for some new international students.
-Students who are affected by this change are now required to submit a Provincial Attestation Letter (PAL) with their study permit application.
-Please read the following section carefully to determine if you require a PAL.
+In 2024, the Government of Canada implemented changes that affect the study permit application process for certain groups of international students.
+Students who are affected by this change are required to submit a Provincial Attestation Letter (PAL) with their study permit application.
+Additional changes go into effect on January 1, 2025.
+Please read the following sections carefully to determine if you require a PAL.

-Students in the following groups REQUIRE a PAL when applying for a study permit:
+Currently, students in the following groups REQUIRE a PAL:

 • Students applying to an undergraduate degree program.